lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 - see below, left: random walk, right: 1-times differenced, looks way more stationary

   ![image-20200620191114648](image-20200620191114648.png)

+  => A stock price of a company over a time span of 3000 consecutive days (on the left) generally looks like a random walk but when we difference the series to look at the daily change for 3000 consecutive days (on the right), it should be a stationary process (stock price does not differ much from the one day before in general!)

-+ Effect on the variance of random variables when the variables are scaled by a factor, $a$ : since variance is in term of squared factor of the variables, the new variance = $a^2 \times$ old variance
+- Effect on the variance of random variables when the variables are scaled by a factor, $a$ : since variance is in term of squared factor of the variables, the new variance = $a^2 \times$ old variance

   ```R
   w1 <- rnorm(100000, mean = 0, sd = 2)